 Aesthetically the Genius 9000 has seen some improvements in comparison to the Smart Series which it supersedes and there is clearly a link between the design of the Pro and Genius range, it is distinctly Oral-B.

-Slimmed down a little in the profile to the older Smart Series, the Genius has a more uniform cylindrical body, that is larger than that of the lesser featured Pro series which sits below the 9000 in the range.
+The profile of this brush is slimmed down a little compared to the older Smart Series, so that the Genius has a more uniform cylindrical body, but is larger than that of the lesser featured Pro series which sits below the 9000 in the range.